alexanderpharwood/jcache/README.md

   '30h' = 30 hours,
   '30d' = 30 days

 Alternatively, you can pass in a Javascript date object.

+A null value will mean the item has no date of expiration.

 This method returns a boolean